michellemay/word2vec-perf/README.md

 As seen in the logs, speed is **1330 kwords/s**
 *Note, word2vec seems to be running all iterations in the same progress bar.*

+*Reading file and building vocabulary is unexpectedly slow here.
+Probably due to a bad port on Windows.*

 # gensim
 Running python 2.7 on Anaconda (gensim 0.13.3)